smychoi/dsf-assignment/README.md

 1. Scroll to the top of the repository main page, and click on the green "Code" button.
 2. Select "Download ZIP," and save the file on your computer.
-3. Right click on the zipped file, select extract all, and select a directory on your Desktop you would like to extract all of the project files to.
+3. Right click on the zipped file, select extract all, and select a directory you would like to extract all of the project files to.
 4. Open a Linux terminal. (e.g., [Ubuntu](https://ubuntu.com/))
 5. Change the working directory to the directory that contains the assignment1.sh file using `cd`.
-For example, if the file exists in a directory called `dsf-assignment` on your Desktop, enter `cd ~/Desktop/dsf-assignment` on the command line.
+For example, if the file exists in a directory called `dsf-assignment` on your desktop, enter `cd ~/Desktop/dsf-assignment` on the command line.
 6. Enter `./assignment1.sh data/parking_data.csv` on the command line to execute the script, taking the `parking_data.csv` file in the `data` subdirectory as its input.

 ## Support